lethargilistic/dcapi/README.md

 2. Install Weppy. `pip install weppy`

+3. Create `keys.py` and define `DB_PIPE_KEY` as a `str` for use as your database key.

-3. Initialize the database. `weppy -a dcapi setup`
+4. Initialize the database. `weppy -a dcapi setup`

-4. Run the Weppy development server. `weppy -a dcapi run`
+5. Run the Weppy development server. `weppy -a dcapi run`

-5. Make the API calls.
+6. Make the API calls.
 Weppy defaults to `127.0.0.1:8000`.

 ## Example Usage
 Here is an example GET request for data on a character: